 Summer financial aid is usually limited to:

-- Federal Direct Loans-- If a student has received the annual maximum Federal Direct Stafford Loan amount for the fall, winter and spring terms, loans will not be awarded for the summer session.
-(Annual maximum loan amounts are listed on our Federal Direct Subsidized Stafford Loan and Federal Direct Unsubsidized Stafford Loan web pages.)
+- Federal Direct Loans-- If you have received the annual maximum Federal Direct Stafford Loan amount for the fall, winter, and spring terms, loans will not be offered for the summer session.

-If summer registration requirements are met, graduate/professional students will be offered a Federal Direct PLUS (Graduate/Professional) Student Loan.
+- If you are a graduate or professional student, you will be offered a Federal Direct PLUS (Graduate/Professional) Student Loan if you qualify

 University Bill (U-Bill)